DeniseAlicia/STEM3/README.md

 ![image](STEM3_LieDetector.jpg)

-## Rock, Paper, Scissor!
-Game
-Play rock-paper-scissor against the computer using video image processing.

 ## Lie Detector!
-Confirm and submit the results of the game after a match.
 Beware!
 The computer knows when you are lying.

 ## Members
 Denise Franz\